- Eating Disorders

 I’ve worked in partial hospitalization, intensive outpatient, and outpatient settings and have expertise in providing evidenced-based, best practice care.
 Additionally, I have a great amount of experience in clinical supervision of both counseling students and counselors working towards independent licensure.
 I’ve also had the chance to teach undergraduate, graduate, and doctoral level classes at Case Western School of Medicine, North Eastern Ohio Universities College of Medicine, Kent State University, and Gardner-Webb University.

 One of my absolute greatest passions is working with individuals, families, and couples as they begin the process of acceptance and change.
 I firmly believe that all individuals and families have the absolute right to compassionate and effective care, and my attitude towards the therapeutic process is to both balance validation and understanding while also facilitating change and healing.

-I have two young girls (age 5 and 8) who keep me on my toes – my home is either filled with the soundtrack of Frozen or Taylor Swift at any given moment.
+I have two young girls (age 8 and 10) who keep me on my toes.
+We also have a new puppy, Charli Lou, who will hopefully soon be a therapy dog!
 I love Wake Forest sports, my hometown farmers market on Saturday mornings, and spending time in the low country of South Carolina.
 If you’re ever swinging through my hometown of Shelby, NC I highly encourage you to visit Bridges BBQ and our court square in uptown – we have such a great small town feel.